Jury members

 Bio

-After an experience in festivals and film distribution, Fatima Djoumer joined Europa Cinemas in 1993 as Head of International Relations and Events and has been in charge of the development of the network, its membership and its joint activities and projects such the network conferences, audience development programmes and innovation labs, the Europa Cinemas Label.
+After an experience in festivals and film distribution, Fatima Djoumer joined Europa Cinemas in 1993 as Head of International Relations and Events and has been in charge of the development of the network, its membership and its joint activities and projects such the network conferences, audience development programmes and innovation labs.
+She is also in charge of Label Europa Cinemas award, which is given at several prestigious film festivals.
 She developed and set up the Collaborate to Innovate and Training Boot Camps schemes.
 She’s been appointed Chief Executive Officer of Europa Cinemas in 2023.
-Europa Cinemas is a film theatre network that supports the circulation of European films outside their country of origin and promotes audience development activities, with a focus on stimulating young audiences’ interest in European films.

 Lenka Tyrpáková